gsvolt/gnome-shell-extension-openafs/README.md

 - ✅ Start and stop the OpenAFS client via systemd
 - ✅ Toggle autostart for the OpenAFS client (enable/disable on boot)
-- ✅ View token expiration and cell connectivity status
+- ✅ View token expiration and current AFS cell name (or “cell connectivity”)
 - ✅ Real-time status updates for client and token information
 - ✅ User notifications for successful or failed operations
 - ✅ Dynamic UI feedback during client and autostart actions